microsoft/onnxruntime-inference-examples/quantization/nlp/bert/trt/README.md

 1. Calibration is done based on SQuAD dataset to get dynamic range of floating point tensors in the model
 2. Q/DQ nodes with dynamic range (scale and zero-point) are inserted to the model

-After Qunatization is done, you can evaluate the QDQ model by running evaluation script we provide or your own script.
+After Quantization is done, you can evaluate the QDQ model by running evaluation script we provide or your own script.

 The **e2e_tensorrt_bert_example.py** is an end-to-end example for you to reference and run.